Baltic Brown Granite From Finland

 Sealing: Test with a small sample.
 It is most unlikely that a sealant can be used on Baltic Brown granite due to the grain formation, attempts at sealing it could actually create a residue film build-up.

-Block Sizes: There are several different quarries of Baltic Brown granite ranging from light to dark and with differing background colours however all quarries yield selectable, grades of granite with blocks suitable for gangsaw size down to economical tile-sized blocks.
+Block Sizes: These are quarries yielding selectable, grades of granite with blocks suitable for gangsaw size down to economical tile-sized blocks.
 For commercial projects it is important to ensure that blocks are selected from the same quarry face.

 Rough blocks are usually exported by Break Bulk however intermodal containerisation is available at extra cost.
 Finished products are packed into sea-worthy wooden crates and loaded into containers.